martins5225/martins5225/README.md

 - 🌱 I have experience with **Javascript, Typescript, React, Redux, Next.js, Node.js, Expess.js, MongoDB, PostgreSQL, Docker and AWS**

-- 👯 I’m looking to collaborate on **Open-Source and Web applications**
+- 👯 I’m looking to collaborate on **Open-Source Projects and Web applications**

 - 👨‍💻 All of my projects are available [here](https://victormartins.dev/)